twl8n/emacs-in-5-minutes/emacs_quickstart.md

 assuming you use the use the keyboard arrow keys to move the cursor.
 Below is a more-or-less complete list of bindings.

-The M-x binding is speaicl.
+The M-x binding is special.
 When you do M-x the text "M-x " will appear in the "mini-buffer" at the bottom of the emacs screen.
 M-x is the Emacs "command mode".
-M-x expects you to enter a command, then press the Enter (return) key to run the command.
-Commands will auto-complete if you press the spacebar.
+M-x expects you to enter a command (aka a function), then press the Enter (return) key to run the command.
+Commands will auto-complete if you press the spacebar or tab key.

-Holding down the Alt key and pressing a second key (the release both keys) behaves as though you pressed ESC, released it, then pressed a second key.
-For example, "press and hold Alt, then press x, then release both" is identical to "press and release ESC, press and release x".
-The Alt shortcut is handy for certain scrolling commands.

 key             binding